Arixa Secured Income Fund

 SINGLE FAMILY RENOVATION LENDING (UNLEVERED FUND)

-Arixa Secured Income Fund provides short term loans secured by real estate to professional developers who purchase single family homes for renovation and resale.
-These loans provide investors with a steady stream of income from interest payments while borrowers are able to access working capital for their profitable projects.
+Arixa Secured Income Fund (ASIF) provides short-term loans secured by real estate to professional developers who purchase, renovate and resell single family homes, multifamily buildings and small balance commercial real estate projects.
+These loans provide investors with a steady stream of income from interest payments while borrowers are able to access working capital for their projects.

 How it Works

-A borrower finds a house that he feels he can renovate and resell for a profit.
+A borrower finds a house that he/she believes can be renovated and resold for a profit.

 Arixa lends up to 80% of the purchase price to buy the house at a 9%-10% interest rate.
 Arixa’s loans are secured by the house in the first position.